flathub/ch.protonmail.protonmail-bridge/README.md

 ### Autostart

-To start automatically on login, create the file `~/.config/autostart/Proton Mail Desktop` with the following contents:
+To start automatically on login, create the file `~/.config/autostart/ch.protonmail.protonmail-bridge.desktop` with the following contents:

 ```
 [Desktop Entry]